Skip to content

 The big toe

-The big toe plays an important part in bearing weight.
-Fractures of the big toe are therefore managed slightly differently.
+The big toe plays an important part in bearing weight, so its fractures are managed slightly differently.
 Salter-Harris III or IV fractures of the proximal phalanx of the hallux are often intra-articular.

 Urgent orthopaedic consultation for closed or open reduction for K wiring if: